Grant Writing & Consulting

 Staff will be trained by CAMS-care, the only authorized trainer of the CAMS Approach to reducing suicide risk.
 CAMS-care offers an integrated training model that enables most clinicians to become adherent to this evidence-based approach with their first CAMS patient and clinicians frequently report that this training model provides them with the confidence and clarity to use CAMS effectively with patients.

-The training model includes: (1) the CAMS Book; (2) a 3-hour online clinical demonstration of the use of CAMS with a patient through the course of 12 sessions, including the development of a viable CAMS Stabilization Plan, how to identify patient-defined “drivers” of their suicidal risk and the creation of a collaborative treatment plan; (3) practical role-play training with an authorized CAMS expert, which will include group discussion to strategize challenging case presentations, and how to apply the CAMS approach to a specific population of focus; (4) up to six months of consultation calls with a CAMS expert to answer questions and help new CAMS clinicians with current CAMS cases.
+The training model includes: (1) the CAMS Book; (2) Foundational Video Course, a 3-hour online clinical demonstration of the use of CAMS with a patient through the course of 12 sessions, including the development of a viable CAMS Stabilization Plan, how to identify patient-defined “drivers” of their suicidal risk and the creation of a collaborative treatment plan; (3) practical role-play training with an authorized CAMS expert, which will include group discussion to strategize challenging case presentations, and how to apply the CAMS approach to a specific population of focus; (4) up to six months of consultation calls with a CAMS expert to answer questions and help new CAMS clinicians with current CAMS cases.

 How Fidelity of the Evidence-Based Practice is Monitored